atbulbs/all_in_typescript/README.md

 A webpack config in TypeScript.
-Async import, code split and tree shaking are suported.
+Async import, code split and tree shaking are supported.
 Welcome star:star:  .
 Happy Hacking :smile:

 # all_in_typescript
 ```bash